frameworkjet/FrameworkJet/README.md

 # Structure of the framework and development

 More detail document will be provided in the future.
-At the moment for better understanding of the work of the framework, you will have to review the code and also to take into account the structure described below.

 ## File structure
 Before we start with the development of our own application, we will need to know the purpose of each file and folder part of the framework.